Samyoul/U2F-php-server/README.md

 # U2F-php-server
-Server-side handling of U2F registration and authentication for PHP
+Server-side handling of FIDO U2F registration and authentication for PHP

 ## Installation